By Tim Lambert

 BANBURY IN THE 21st CENTURY

 In 2005 a statue of the Fine Lady on a White Horse of the nursery rhyme was unveiled in Banbury.
-Today the population of Banbury is 43,000.
+In 2020 the population of Banbury was 43,000.

 A timeline of Banbury